-Wheelie bins need to be placed as close to the kerb as possible and must not be blocking the footpath.
+Wheelie bins need to be placed as close to the kerb as possible.
+Wheelie bins must not be in the middle of the footpath.

-If you live on a private road your bins must be placed on the kerbside of the nearest public road.
+If you live on a private road, your bin must be placed at the kerbside of the nearest public road.

 If you have limited kerb space please contact us for advice on where to place your bin.

 Your wheelie bin is for household waste only.

 This includes items like broken glass, nappies, soft plastics (e.g. cling wrap, bread bags and salad bags) and hard plastics (e.g. flower pots, toys).

 Make your wheelie bin the last choice for your waste.
 If you are unsure what to do with an item search for it on our ‘Know before you throw’ guide here.
 It’s a great way to find out how to reduce, reuse, recycle and dispose of things you don’t want or need any more.

 You can put food scraps in your rubbish wheelie bin but we encourage you first to look at alternative ways of managing this at home.
 You can find out more here.

 We do NOT ACCEPT GARDEN WASTE in the rubbish wheelie bins.
 Organic materials such as garden waste, lawn clippings and food scraps do not break down fully in landfill, which is why we are saying no to garden waste in the rubbish wheelie bins.